Birka Ieva

 Visiting Lecturer.
 Director of the Future Leaders Academy Department of Languages and Communication

-Ieva Birka is Director of the Future Leaders Academy at SSE Riga (2017-present) and lecturer in Politics for Journalists course.
+Ieva Birka has been the Director of the Future Leaders Academy at SSE Riga since 2017 and is a lecturer in the Politics for Journalists course, part of the Centre for Media Studies' activities.

 Education